1. Ski, Snowshoe, or Hike Under a Full Moon

 4. Spend Time Together On A World-Class Scenic Drive

-During the summer or early fall, drive Trail Ridge Road, the highest continuous paved road in the United States, which connects Estes Park to Grand Lake.
+During the summer or early fall, drive the seasonally open Trail Ridge Road, the highest continuous paved road in the United States, which connects Estes Park to Grand Lake.
 Reaching 12,183-feet, the road offers sweeping views of many of the park’s 72 named peaks that reach for the blue Colorado sky.
 Keep your eyes peeled for elk, moose, bighorn sheep and bear, as well as some of the 281 types of birds that live in the park.

 Park your car at the Alpine Visitor Center — the highest visitor center in the national park system — located at the zenith of Trail Ridge Road.
 An easy hiking route leaves from the visitor center and takes you above 12,000 feet.
 If the afternoon lightening storms have already moved in, skip the hike, brave the crowds and explore the center’s exhibits, gift shop or restaurant.